ethereum/consensus-specs/specs/test_formats/README.md

 The basic pattern for test-suite loading and running is:

-Iterate suites for given test-type, or sub-type (e.g., `operations > deposits`):
+Iterate suites for given test-type, or sub-type (e.g. `operations > deposits`):
 1. Filter test-suite, options:
     - Config: Load first few lines, load into YAML, and check `config`, either:
         - Pass the suite to the correct compiled target
         - Ignore the suite if running tests as part of a compiled target with different configuration
         - Load the correct configuration for the suite dynamically before running the suite
     - Select by file name
-    - Filter for specific suites (e.g., for a specific fork)
+    - Filter for specific suites (e.g. for a specific fork)
 2. Load the YAML
-    - Optionally translate the data into applicable naming, e.g., `snake_case` to `PascalCase`
+    - Optionally translate the data into applicable naming, e.g. `snake_case` to `PascalCase`
 3. Iterate through the `test_cases`
-4. Ask test-runner to allocate a new test-case (i.e., objectify the test-case, generalize it with a `TestCase` interface) Optionally pass raw test-case data to enable dynamic test-case allocation.
+4. Ask test-runner to allocate a new test-case (i.e. objectify the test-case, generalize it with a `TestCase` interface) Optionally pass raw test-case data to enable dynamic test-case allocation.
     1. Load test-case data into it.
     2. Make the test-case run.